Yubelious/Jaden-and-Yubel/README.md

 # J×Y

 **Description:**
-Jaden and Yubel v2.0 (featuring chat box and other scrolling fixes)
+J×Y (Jaden and Yubel v2.0 featuring chat box and other scrolling fixes)

 So this is a Yu-Gi-Oh!
 GX themed style affecting the upcoming online Yu-Gi-Oh!
 TCG simulator Dueling Nexus (or DNx for short).
 They currently have public alpha testing open at: